AllLiver/Froggi/README.md

  - [] 🗺️ Support for more sports
  - [] 🗺️ Pop-up animations, and support for .gif animations (in an 16:9 or 1920x1080 aspect ratio)
  - [] 🗺️ A counter displaying how many devices are connected
-- [] 🗺️ A streamdeck companion first party plugin making generic http requests obsolete for froggi
+ - [] 🗺️ A first party bitfocus companion plugin
+ - [] 🗺️ Frontend settings saving via the backend

 # Platform support
 ## Windows